Royston Brooks: Auxiliary Air Force

 When Brooks assumed the commanding post, the RHKAAF operated a fleet of 10 aircraft, including two twin-engined aircraft, one Britten-Norman Islander, two Scottish Aviation Bulldog trainers, two Slingsby Firefly trainers and three Aerospatiale Dauphin twin-engined helicopters.
 He oversaw a partial replacement of the fleet as arranged by the Hong Kong Government, with a view to modernising the fleet and enhancing the flying services.
 The replacement work included the addition of two Firefly trainers for retiring the remaining two Bulldog trainers in 1988, and the procurement of six Sikorsky helicopters for replacing the Dauphin helicopters in 1990.
 Besides, arrangement was originally made in December 1988 to designate the airfield at Shek Kong Barracks in the New Territories for the RHKAAF for training purposes.
 However, the arrangement was soon cancelled as nearly half of the runway at Shek Kong had been converted into a tented camp for accommodating the Vietnamese boat people by the following year.
 As the training programme for fixed wing flying could no longer be arranged at the airfield, it resulted in the sending of a total of 12 students to the United Kingdom in three batches for receiving training.

-Due to the transfer of the sovereignty of Hong Kong in 1997, Brooks witnessed the start of gradual localisation of the RHKAAF and the preparation for transforming it from a paramilitary air force of the Hong Kong Government into a disciplined unit.
+Due to the transfer of sovereignty over Hong Kong in 1997, Brooks witnessed the start of gradual localisation of the RHKAAF and the preparation for transforming it from a paramilitary air force of the Hong Kong Government into a disciplined unit.
 In October 1988, the Hong Kong Government announced the plan on the setting up of a new government department to be known as the "Government Flying Services".
 To prepare for the transformation, programmes were carried out to expand the establishment of the RHKAAF and to replace part-time posts by full-time employees.
 The different military ranks of the personnel of RHKAAF would also be transformed into their corresponding civil service ranks upon the disbandment of RHKAAF.
 Against this background, the number of permanent staff members of the RHKAAF gradually increased from 127 in 1988 to 160 in 1990, while the number of part-time volunteers like Brooks slightly increased from 171 to 195 in parallel.
 In 1989, the last remaining Spitfire fighter aircraft of the RHKAAF, which was retired in 1955 and had been on display at the foreground of the RHKAAF headquarters, was transferred to the Imperial War Museum in London for permanent display.